Lesson Plan Production Details

 I recommend analyzing the following images alongside famous landscape paintings of the eighteenth century, such as those by Claude Lorrain and Nicolas Poussin.
 See Williams’s chapter “Pleasing Prospects” in The Country and the City, pp. 120–26 for more potential landscape paintings.

-This illustration accompanies Livingstone’s travel narrative about his second journey across the African continent in Narrative of an Expedition to the Zambesi and its Tributaries; and of the Discovery of the Lakes Shirwa and Nyassa, 1858-1864.
+This illustration is based on a scene in Narrative of an Expedition to the Zambesi and its Tributaries; and of the Discovery of the Lakes Shirwa and Nyassa, 1858-1864, Livingstone’s travel narrative about his second journey across the African continent published in 1865.
 It could be paired with Val Plumwood’s essay “Being Prey” (also known as “Surviving a Crocodile Attack”).
 This essay destabilizes the idea of human mastery over nature, as implied in colonial landscapes, by revealing the shared vulnerability of humans in the animal food-chain.
 Some questions to consider with this image include: How does the image of the woman attacked by a crocodile complicate the cross-species encounter typically found in colonial hunting visuals?
 To what extent does this image challenge the white observer’s aloof position?
 How does this image, which is both threatening and aestheticized, affirm or contest the distance between nature and its beholder that is inherent in the structure of landscapes?

 “Bird’s-Eye View of the Great Cataracts of the Zambesi (Called Mosioatunya, or Victoria Falls) and of the Zigzag Chasm below the Falls through Which the River Escapes.”
 Narrative of an Expedition to the Zambesi and Its Tributaries and of the Discovery of the Lakes Shirwa and Nyassa, 1858-1864, by David Livingstone and Charles Livingstone, John Murray, 1865, frontispiece.